-Only final course grades and credit reported on high school transcripts are used in determining GPA and WGPA, in accordance with the procedures set forth in MCPS Regulation IKC-RA, Grade Point Averages and Weighted Grade Point Averages (www. montgomeryschoolsmd.org/departments/policy/pdf/ikcra.pdf).
+Only final course grades and credit reported on high school transcripts are used in determining GPA and WGPA, in accordance with the procedures set forth in MCPS Regulation IKC-RA, Grade Point Averages and Weighted Grade Point Averages (ww2.montgomeryschoolsmd.org/departments/policy/detail.

+aspx?recID=227&policyID=IKC-RA§ionID=9).
 To determine WGPA, an additional quality point will be added to grades of A, B, and C in all Honors, AL, and AP courses only.

 A Marking Period Average (MPA), used in determining academic eligibility for interscholastic athletics, is shown on student report cards.
 The MPA is not cumulative and is not used to establish the GPA or WGPA.
-For information about conditions under which the MPA applies to interscholastic athletics, please see https://ww2.montgomeryschoolsmd.org/departments/policy/detail.aspx?recID=248&policyID=IQD-RA&sectionID=9
+For information about conditions under which the MPA applies to interscholastic athletics, please see https://ww2.montgomeryschoolsmd.org/departments/policy/detail. aspx?recID=248&policyID=IQD-RA§ionID=9